 The Canon 5D Mark III was released in 2012 and is still a very popular camera.
 It has a 22.3 MP sensor and can shoot up to 6 frames per second.
 The Canon 5D Mark IV was released in 2016 and has a 30.4 MP sensor.
 It can also shoot up to 7 frames per second.

-So which one is better?
-The answer depends on what you need it for.
-If you’re mostly just going to use your camera for family photos or everyday shots, then either one will work fine.
+So which one is best for you?
+The answer depends on what you need.
+If you’re mostly just going to use your camera for family photos or everyday shots, the the 5D III is perfectly suitable.
 But if you’re looking for something that will give you professional-quality images, then the Canon 5D Mark IV is probably the better choice.

 The EOS 5D came out in 2005.
 It created the market for consumer-grade full frame cameras.
 Until then, you had two options—buy the massive and expensive Canon 1DS series or go with smaller sensors.